-2.5 Site visit
+2.4 Site visit

-Mr. Rachidi visited the property the last time from May 25 to June 6, 2020.
+Mr. Rachidi visited the property the last time in March 02, 2021.
 Mr. Rachidi visited the issuer's core shack located at the property.
-He was accompanied by Matthew Halliday (President, COO and VP-Exploration).
+He was accompanied by Matthew Halliday (President, COO., and VP-Exploration).

 During the site visit field data was verified with a visual inspection of surface drill pads, a check of drill collar location coordinates, the descriptions of lithologies, alteration and mineralisation.